This website has been produced and funded by Novo Nordisk and is intended for adult patients in

 • Change in skin sensation*

-• Low blood sugar (hypoglycaemia) in patients with diabetes — see ‘warnings and precautions’ for warning signs of low blood sugar
+• Low blood sugar (hypoglycaemia) in patients with diabetes — see ‘Warnings and precautions’ section of this webpage or section four of the Patient Information Leaflet for the warning signs of low blood sugar

 • Complications of diabetic eye disease (diabetic retinopathy)